smguilia/overview-1/glossary/glossary.md

 A file system and its execution parameters that are used within a container runtime to create a container.
 The file system consists of a series of layers, combined at runtime, that are created as the image is built by successive updates.
 The image does not retain state as the container executes.
 See also [base image](/docs/overview?topic=overview-glossary#x5366487), [container](/docs/overview?topic=overview-glossary#x2010901), [layer](/docs/overview?topic=overview-glossary#x2028320), [namespace](/docs/overview?topic=overview-glossary#x2031005), [parent image](/docs/overview?topic=overview-glossary#x8439210), [private image repository](/docs/overview?topic=overview-glossary#x8439215), [registry](/docs/overview?topic=overview-glossary#x2064940).

+### implementation
+{: #x2024995}

+The process of meeting a control through hardware, software, or a service; or by a policy, process, procedure, or compliance artifact.

 ### imprint mode
 {: #x9860399}